Thanos1716/pixel-consistency/README.md

 Just a few of the new features added in this update include support for the ghast, minecart blocks, and **spawner entities**:

 <center><img src="https://cdn.modrinth.com/data/scjjjdC9/images/a72c09cf40f631a4737a375fca922e0c84990302.png" alt="Pixel consistent spawner entity collage" width="100%"></center>

+To see the rest, check out the [changelog](https://modrinth.com/resourcepack/pixel-consistency/changelog), or for everything, the [wiki](https://github.com/Thanos1716/pixel-consistency/wiki/features)

 ### What is this?